 700 (mostly) intermixed conditions.
 Models of attention presume that we hold a target

-701 template in our memory (Duncan and Humphreys, 1989), and thus we ensured that
+701 template in our memory (Duncan and Humphreys, 1989), and thus we ensured

-702 the trials where the target was the white semicircle were blocked separately from
+702 that the trials where the target was the white semicircle were blocked separately

-703 the trials where the target was the red semicircle, to try to avoid conflict between
+703 from the trials where the target was the red semicircle, to try to avoid conflict be-

-704 maintaining multiple target templates in memory.
-However, the distractors could
+704 tween maintaining multiple target templates in memory.
+However, it is possible

-705 change from trial to trial in all other blocks, unlike in Buetti et al. (2019).
-In their

-706 experiments, it is possible participants used strategies such as shifting the target
+705 participants used strategies such as shifting the target representation away from the

-707 representation away from the distractors, or generally using relational strategies
+706 distractors, or generally using relational strategies (Navalpakkam and Itti, 2007;

-708 (Navalpakkam and Itti, 2007; Becker, 2010; Yu et al., 2023), which would be
+707 Becker, 2010; Yu et al., 2023), which would be more challenging in our experi-

+708 mental set up where participants viewed a larger number of distractors compared

-709 more challenging in our experimental set up.
-In relation to the models, this type
+709 to Buetti et al. (2019).
+In relation to the models, this type of target representation

-710 of target representation shift could occur more strongly for one feature dimension
+710 shift could occur more strongly for one feature dimension (e.g. colour) than the

-711 (e.g. colour) than the other, perhaps changing the relationship between the con-
+711 other, perhaps changing the relationship between the contrasts for different fea-

-712 trasts for different feature dimensions and therefore the preferred model.
-If future
+712 ture dimensions and therefore the preferred model.
+If future work were to confirm

-713 work were to confirm this hypothesis, it would suggest that observers are able to

-714 cognitively shift their
+713 this hypothesis, it would suggest that observers are able to cognitively shift their